itsfranhere/OneTweet/README.md

 2. Use your chosen tweet to create a poster.
 Your poster must follow these rules:

-- Text-only, no pictures
+* Text-only, no pictures
-- 1 font-family
+* 1 font-family
-- 3 colours max
+* 3 colours max
-- Square format: width = height
+* Square format: width = height
-- Vector file
+* Vector file

-4. Produce several variations of your poster (min 5), exploring:
+3. Produce several variations of your poster (min 5), exploring:

-- Closure
-- Symmetry
+* Symmetry
-- Figure/ground relationship
+* Figure/ground relationship
-- Connectedness
+* Connectedness
-- Proximity
+* Proximity
-- Continuation
+* Continuation
-- Similarity
+* Similarity
-- Past experience
+* Past experience

 I choose Snowden due to its  popularity and I felt that I had a lot more information to work with, and aesthetically make it presentable short tweet.
 I tried to deliver great work experiences in order of providing a meaningful artwork.